jasonheecs/ubuntu-server-setup/README.md

 Finally, you will be prompted to specify a [timezone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for the server.
 It will be set to 'Asia/Singapore' if you do not specify a value.

 # Supported versions
-This setup script has been tested against Ubuntu 14.04, Ubuntu 16.04, Ubuntu 18.04 and Ubuntu 20.04.
+This setup script has been tested against Ubuntu 14.04, Ubuntu 16.04, Ubuntu 18.04, Ubuntu 20.04 and Ubuntu 22.04.

 # Running tests
 Tests are run against a set of Vagrant VMs.
 To run the tests, run the following in the project's directory: